smallhadroncollider/taskell/roadmap.md

 ## Bugs

 - Help modal needs to wrap and scroll
+- Import GitHub descriptions should retain new lines
+    > Need to sort new line rendering first
 - Empty subtasks create "---" task
     > Feel like I added this for some reason, can't think why...
 - Pressing Esc while editing a task should go back to previous version?